armindocachada/tensorflow-with-object-recognition/README.md

 AI's language of choice is Python, and Tensorflow was written in Python.
 No surprise why we need it.

-## SETUP
+### STEP 1 - BUY VIDEO SECURITY CAMERA and MEMORY STICK

-1. Buy a video security camera.
+1. Buy a video security camera such as the Xiaomi Mijia Camera.
 There are many types of security cameras out there.
 The setup instructions I am providing here only work for Xiaomi Mijia camera, as that is the one that I purchased.
 In theory you can buy any camera and as long as you get the camera to save the videos into a NAS storage, that's ok.

-2.
+The camera doesn't come with a memory stick.
+In order for the NAS share feature to work you need a memory stick.
+In this case I recommend 16gb size.

+### STEP 2 - CONFIGURE XIAOMI MIJIA CAMERA

+Download the MiHome app and setup the camera per instructions.
+Plenty of Youtube videos that help you on this.
+Here is one: https://www.youtube.com/watch?v=QXDv1RsccSs
+You need to create a NAS share somewhere in your network, to which the camera can upload any videos once motion is detected.
+In my home I setup a SMB share on a Raspberry Pi.

+### STEP 3 - RUN DOCKER CONTAINER

+Once you have the Xiaomi Mijia Camera installed and configured to dump all the videos into a NAS share, you are ready to start the process of setting up the docker container.
+But you need to install docker first.
+Don't know docker?
+Read this: https://docs.docker.com/get-started/

 1. Build docker container